Crystallized self: False and True Self

-This concept expounds off the idea of "true self" and "false self."
+This concept expounds on the idea of "true self" and "false self."
 The "true self" is described as being authentic or vulnerable.
 The "false self" is mostly described as an idealized self.
-The idea is categorizing what reactions people reveal depending on who they are talking to, what environment a certain individual is in.
+The idea is categorizing what reactions people reveal depending on who they are talking to, and what environment a certain individual is in.
 This idea was introduced by Dr. Donald Winnicott in 1960.
 The "true self" is the product of an individual's feelings, desires, and thoughts.
 Different environments and meeting numerous people have an effect on the self.
 These factors can cause someone to hide their feelings, desires, and/or thoughts.
 This creates a "false self" that is more or less the self that is shaped by one's environment and relationships.
 This "self" is also formed by expectations that are held towards a certain individual.

 An alternative metaphor is the "crystallized self", a notion that pulls from Laurel Richardson's (2001) epistemological notion of "crystallization".
 The "crystallized self" is considered a positive term that helps people to experience and talk about the self in more appropriately politicized and layered ways.
 Tracy and Tretheway say:

 "The crystallized self is neither real nor fake....
 The crystallized self is multidimensional; the more facets, the more beautiful and complex.
-Certainly crystals may feel solid, stable, and fixed.
+Certainly, crystals may feel solid, stable, and fixed.
 But just as crystals have differing forms, depending upon whether they grow rapidly or slowly, under constant or fluctuating conditions, or from highly variable or remarkably uniform fluids or gasses, crystallized selves have different shapes depending on the various discourses through which they are constructed and constrained".

 Viewing the self as crystallized moves away from ideas of which parts of the self are more "authentic" and rather suggests that the self is constructed through context and communication.
 Multiple facets can be "real" and competing simultaneously.

 Criticism of Academia

 The concept of a Crystallized Self as established by Sarah J. Tracy is in large a criticism of the common academic approach to identity in psychology.
-The basis of this criticism is that research does not challenge the real-self/fake-self dichotomy enough and take into account the multiplicity of identity.
+The basis of this criticism is that research does not challenge the real-self/fake-self dichotomy enough and takes into account the multiplicity of identity.

-The Crystallized Self in Indian psychology
+The Crystallized Self in Indian Psychology

 In Indian psychology, the idea of the crystallized self refers to enlightenment and a loss of the self that is opposed to egoism.